Brandon99hub/PPP/README.md

 ## windows_optimizer.py

-A simple Python utility to automate basic Windows maintenance tasks like cleaning temporary files, running Disk Cleanup, and defragmenting drives.
+A simple Python utility to automate common Windows maintenance tasks.
+A graphical interface allows you to choose which optimizations to perform, including basic clean up actions.
+Many advanced options such as overclocking or GPU tuning are provided only as placeholders.

 ### Usage